expo/expo/docs/pages/push-notifications/sending-notifications-custom.md

       // here is a "message".
 For more info see:
       // https://docs.expo.io/versions/latest/sdk/notifications/#android-push-notification-payload-specification

-      body: {        // ⚠️ As per Android payload format specified above, the
-        photoId: 42, // additional "data" should be placed under "body" key.
+      body:                              // ⚠️ As per Android payload format specified above, the JSON.stringify({ photoId: 42 }), // additional "data" should be placed under "body" key.
-      }
     },
   },
   options